Scope and Rates

 - certain pharmaceutical products

-- foods and drinks to be consumed on the spot
+- restaurant operations consisting in supply of foods and drinks to be consumed on the spot

 - collection and processing of domestic waste